Atletico Madrid join Chelsea in fight for Tagliafico as Ajax defender edges towards exits | Goal.com

 They are also likely to face competition if Tagliafico does become available.

-Premier League heavyweights Manchester City and Chelsea are also keeping an eye on events in the Netherlands.
+Premier League heavyweights Chelsea are keeping an eye on events in the Netherlands, while reports in Argentina have also linked Manchester City with the full-back.

-Those at Stamford Bridge are considered to hold the stronger interest, with Frank Lampard in the market for another full-back.

-Leicester star Ben Chilwell remains the preferred option for the Blues , but alternatives are being considered.
+Leicester star Ben Chilwell remains the preferred option for Chelsea, but Tagliafico is one that is being considered as an alternative.

 Tagliafico is considered to be valued by Ajax at around the €26 million (£24m/$30m) mark, as he remains tied to a contract through to the summer of 2022.